overfullstack/overfullstack.github.io/src/pages/articles/2021-07-07---huh-to-aha-a-refactoring-story/index.md

 # Talk Outline

-Let's checkout the [definition](https://refactoring.com/) from the person who authored an entire book about it.
+Let's check-out the [definition](https://refactoring.com/) from the person who authored an entire book about it.

 > Refactoring is a disciplined technique for restructuring an existing body of code, altering its internal structure without changing its external behavior